lonlazer/cc-cedict-for-yomichan/README.md

 # CC-CEDICT dictionary for Yomichan
+> [!NOTE]
+> **Updates in this Fork**:
+> This fork includes small fixes and improvements.
+The main change is the addition of a GitHub action that automatically converts the latest version of CC-CEDICT on
+> a monthly basis.
+This ensures that the dictionary is always up-to-date with the latest entries from CC-CEDICT.

 A Python script that converts the CC-CEDICT file to a Yomichan-supported dictionary file.

-[Yomichan](https://foosoft.net/projects/yomichan/) is a browser extension, mainly used for Japanese, which allows opening dictionaries when mouse is over a word.
+[Yomitan]([https://foosoft.net/projects/yomichan/](https://github.com/themoeway/yomitan)) is a browser extension, mainly used for Japanese, which allows opening dictionaries when mouse is over a word.

 Although there already exists a [CC-CEDICT dictionary](https://gist.github.com/shoui520/25460fd2e9fb194d3e5152fa2ce42ca2) from shoui, it is not simplistic enough, for example the searched word and its pinyin can be seen twice.
 Thus, I created my own version for it.